 Unit aim (s) This unit considers the role of a leader/manager as a coach and mentor.
 Learners will become aware of the distinctiveness of each role and where the locus of control sits within coaching and mentoring sessions.
 Learners will develop an understanding of the benefits to leaders and managers of these forms of performance enhancement.
 The aim of the unit is to establish in the minds of learners the value to be gained from implementing coaching and mentoring programmes.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Knowledge Testing Competency Based Testing End-point Assessment Details of the relationship of the unit and relevant National Occupational Standards The following standards from the NOS for Management and Leadership have been mapped to this unit: Concern for Others Persuasiveness Relationship Management
+Assessment requirements specified by a sector or regulatory body (if appropriate) Knowledge Testing coctor or regulatory body (ii appropriato) Competency Based Testing End-point Assessment Details of the relationship of the unit and relevant National Occupational Standards The following standards from the NOS for Management and Leadership have been mapped to this unit: Concern for Others Persuasiveness Relationship Management

-T/616/6139 Data management and technology in organisations 3 1 5 Assessment Criteria The learner can: 1.1 Describe what is meant by the term data 1.2 Describe what is meant by the term data management 1.3 Describe the components of a typical data management system 1.4 Explain why the management of data is important to an organisation 2.1 Describe types of technology used in organisations2.2 Suggest why the use of technology is important to an organisation 3.1 Describe how laws influence the management of data in an organisation3.2 Describe how laws influence the use of technology in an organisation
+Title: T/616/6139 Data management and

+Tide. technology in organisations

+technology in organisations

+Level: 3

+Credit Value: 1

+Orealt Value. '

+0.11

+GLH: 5

+Learning Outcomes Assessment Criteria

+The learner will: The learner can:

+Understand the management of data in 1.1 Describe what is meant by the term

+organisations data

+1.2 Describe what is meant by the term

+data management

+1.3 Describe the components of a typical

+data management system

+1.4 Explain why the management of data is

+important to an organisation

+Understand typical technology used in organisations Describe types of technology used in organisations

+2.2 Suggest why the use of technology is

+important to an organisation

+3. Know the laws which influence the 3.1 Describe how laws influence the

+management of data and the use of management of data in an organisation

+technology in an organisation 3.2 Describe how laws influence the use of

+technology in an organisation

+A delition of information /Amountification -